nitindermohan/oak-new-docs/content/docs/manuals/debugging/control-plane.md

 ![](control-plane-docker-logs-2.png)

-## How to access Worker Node control plane logs?
+## How do I access Worker Node control plane logs?

 ### Node Engine
 On Node Engine v0.4.203 and above you can use

 ```
-NodeEngine logs
+sudo NodeEngine logs
 ```

-or you can manually access the logs in
+Or you can manually access the logs in

 ```
 /var/log/oakestra/nodeengine.log